saurabhsingh04/llmtask/README.md

 **Make sure you set the correct distance API key in the file src/.env by updating the DISTANCE_API_KEY variable value**

-For creating container, migrating database, running test cases and generating documentation  run the
+For creating image and start the container.

 	./start.sh
+After starting container following will be executed automatically:

+- Table migrations using artisan migrate command.
+- Api Documentation
+- Unit and Integration test cases execution.

 ## Testing API Manually